aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/culture/convert-dates-to-japanese-dates/_index.md

 {{% alert color="primary" %}}

-In the Japanese** **Calendar, a new era begins with the reign of a new emperor.
-On 1st May 2019, a new emperor came into power with which the Heisei era ended and the Reiwa era began.
+In the Japanese Calendar, a new era begins with the reign of a new emperor.
+On 1 May 2019, a new emperor came into power, which marked the end of the Heisei era and the beginning of the Reiwa era.

 {{% /alert %}}